benshimonz/V1/README.md

 The most useful quantifiers are:

-* & (all)- For each assignment to the left component - there should be at least one assignment to any right component
+* **All** (denoted '&') - For each assignment to the left component - there should be at least one assignment to any right component
-* &#124; (at least one)- For each assignment to the left component - there should be at least one assignment to at least one right component
+* **At least one** (denoted '&#124;') - For each assignment to the left component - there should be at least one assignment to at least one right component
-* Crossed & (not all) - For each assignment to the left component - there should be no assignment to at least one right component
+* **Not all** (denoted by a crossed '&') - For each assignment to the left component - there should be no assignment to at least one right component
-* 0 (none) - For each assignment to the left component - there should be at no assignment to any right component
+* **None** (denoted '0') - For each assignment to the left component - there should be at no assignment to any right component

 Additional quantifiers: